-- The Take and Auto buttons normally located beneath the T-bar and Transition icon are hidden. - A Zoom control button replaces the BKGD delegate.
+- The Take and Auto buttons normally located beneath the T-bar and Transition icon are hidden. - A Zoom control button replaces the BKGD delegate. - The current Transition icon is replaced by the default Effect icon.

 FIGURE 223 (4-INPUT VERSION)